mpc20001/AppendableVideoMaker/README.md

 ## Summary

-AppendableVideoMaker is a custom UIImagePickerController which offers Vine-like stop-start video recording functionality.</p>
+AppendableVideoMaker is a custom UIImagePickerController which offers Vine-like tap-and-hold stop-start video recording functionality.</p>

 ## How to use it